JonmarCorpuz/Writeups/TryHackMe Module Task Writeups/Windows Internals/Threads.md

 ![](https://github.com/JonmarCorpuz/TryHackMe-Writeups/blob/main/TryHackMe%20Module%20Task%20Writeups/Assets/Processes%20pt3.png)

-2. Once we opened the Logfile.PML file using Procmon, we'll add a filter to show results for all process activity for notepad.exe
+2. Once we opened the Logfile.PML file using Procmon, we'll add a filter to show results for all process activity for notepad.exe, for which the second top result shows us the ID of the first thread created by the notepad.exe process

 ![](https://github.com/JonmarCorpuz/TryHackMe-Writeups/blob/main/TryHackMe%20Module%20Task%20Writeups/Assets/Processes%20pt4.png)